 Connect One Convenience Grounding Wire to the Upstream Grounding Ring, and Connect the Other Convenience Grounding Wire to the Downstream Grounding Ring.
 Add a Mechanical Grounding Lug for External Ground Connection at one of the Grounding Rings (e.g. Burndy Part No. KA8CBAG2R).

-Interacting with the Integral Keypad and LCD Display, Set the Measurement Units (Tot.MU) to GAL 00001.
+The UktraMag should be configured using the LCD display and keypad of its transmitter.
+In order to access the User Menu, the access code should be entered: 000002 for M-series transmitters (blue) or 40000000 for ProComm-series transmitters (white).
+Then, using the Integral Keypad and LCD Display, Set the Measurement Units (Tot.MU) to GAL 00001.
 GAL sets the Meter to Gallons, and 00001 sets the Smart Output to Single-Gallon Resolution.
 The Pulse Output Parameters Were Not Modified, As the EtherMeter is Only Using the SmartOutput, and Not Using the Pulse In This Case.
 Resolution should be set based on meter size.
 For 1″ meters and below, 0.1 Gallon Resolution is Recommended.
 For 1.5″, 2″, and 3″ meters, 1 Gallon Resolution is Recommended.
 For 4″ and above, 10 Gallon Resolution is Recommended.

 The Completed and Fully-Commissioned Installation.